Category Definition

 The Interface Between AI and Physical Objects

 Every major AI system lives behind a screen.
 Real-world AI changes that.
-It binds an AI agent to a physical thing — a product, a sign, a monument, a machine — so the AI only activates through physical presence.
+It binds an AI agent to a physical thing — a product, a sign, a monument, a shelf — and delivers it through QR, NFC, or a link.
+With optional location verification, it can require physical presence when that matters.
 Not a chatbot.
 Not a voice assistant.
 An AI identity that belongs to an object.

 Why Physical Objects Need AI